ultraio/docs-blockchain/docs/blockchain/general/antelope-ultra/account-types.md

 ## Ultra Account

 Accounts created using Ultra client are referred to as Ultra Accounts.
-Their legacy name is `Easy Blockchain Account` (or EBA).
+Formerly referred to as `Easy Blockchain Account` (or EBA).
 This type of account is managed by Ultra Backend and provides users account recovery options in case you lose access to your account.

 The name in this case is auto-generated on chain with format of `aa1aa2aa3aa4` where the positional numerals 1, 2, 3 and 4 remain in the same place for all accounts, but the letters `a` will be incremented for each new account starting from `a` and ending at `z` after which the next `a` will be incremented to a `b` and so on (e.g. `aa1aa2aa3aa4`, `aa1aa2aa3ab4`, `aa1aa2aa3ac4`, ... `aa1aa2aa3az4`, `aa1aa2aa3ba4`).